vinicechin/ilegra-challenge/README.md

 ## For Chrome users

 If running the application with chrome the [CORS](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi) extension needs to be added to the browser.
+Otherwise the API will not work.

 ## Copyright